What types of plastic can be recycled in Salt Lake City?

 Examples include:

-These materials are the #1 thing found by the city’s auditors that don’t belong in curbside recycling bins.
-These materials tend to clog up facility sorting machinery, causing it be be shut down until it can be removed.
+These materials are the top errant items found in curbside recycling bins by city auditors.
+Plastic bags or wrap tend to clog up facility sorting machinery, causing it be be shut down until it can be removed.
 The Waste Management facility does plan to upgrade the system in the future to accommodate these types of plastics, but for now, keep them out.

 However, plastic film can still be recycled at other locations.